bjamshid/sn-virtual-schemas/doc/dialects/snowflake.md

 ## Creating a Virtual Schema

-Below you see how the Snowflake Virtual Schema is created.
-Please note that you have to provide the name of the database in the property `SCHEMA_NAME`.
+Below shows how the Snowflake Virtual Schema is created.
+Please note that you have to provide the name of the database in connection string (previous step).
+Don't forget to set the schema property `SCHEMA_NAME`.

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>